How To Write a Job Description: A Step-By-Step Guide to a Successful Posting

 How To Write A Job Description

-Another way to make your life easier with keeping job descriptions updated and organized, says Mary Gormandy White, is to include a footer with a version number and/or the date the document was updated.
+Another way to make your life easier, says Mary Gormandy White, is to include a footer with a version number and/or the date the template was updated.

 Sample Job Descriptions